usnistgov/ACVP/README.md

     - HMAC-SHA3-256
     - HMAC-SHA3-384
     - HMAC-SHA3-512
+    - SHA3-224
+    - SHA3-256
+    - SHA3-384
+    - SHA3-512
+    - SHAKE-128
+    - SHAKE-256

-We are working on support for several other algorithms, stay tuned for updates.
+We continue to work on adding support for additional algorithms, so stay tuned for updates.

 # Contribution guidelines: